 - Water volleyball – Available at most pool supply and sporting goods stores.

 - Water basketball – This was a favorite available at most pool supply and sporting goods stores.

 - Water football – This game is self-explanatory and is also quite fun.

 - Water baseball – Typically it is played in the shallow end of the pool with bases being approximately 10’-15’ apart.
 Typically, a ball hit out of the far end of the pool is a homerun.

 There are many other pool games that can be found by Google searching swimming pool games and activities.

-While enjoying your pool party, remember that pool safety should always be a concern.
-Many drownings and accidents occur during parties as children are often ignored while parents socialize.
-You might consider hiring a lifeguard, or consider having parents take shifts being the pool monitor—even provide a whistle and a list of pool rules if you feel it is necessary.
+While enjoying your pool party, remember that swimming pool safety should always be a concern.
+Drownings and accidents can occur during parties if children are ignored while parents socialize.
+You might consider hiring a lifeguard or consider having parents take shifts being the pool monitor and even provide a whistle and a list of pool rules if you feel that is necessary.

 Gohlke Pools wishes you a wonderful safe celebration!